irdest/irdest/docs/website/content/learn/overview.md

 There are several corner cases for what to do when a loop is encountered, or when a network becomes too big that it needs to be segmented.
-But this covers the basics of how ratman and qaul do routing.
+But this covers the basics of how ratman and irdest do routing.

 ## Automatic roaming

-Because qaul is primarily designed to run on unpriviledged mobile devices, a network automatically needs to be able to roam between transmission channels.
+Because irdest is primarily designed to run on unpriviledged mobile devices, a network automatically needs to be able to roam between transmission channels.
 In fact, because of technical limitations on mobile platforms connections between devices can't be long lived and